Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Display the Property Sheet of the Button with the caption symbol < and change the value of the Name Property to cmdUpdate.

-NB: We are referencing all the above Property Values in Programs and it is important that you change the Values of respective controls as explained above.
+NB: We are referencing all the above Property Values in Programs, and you must specify the Values of respective controls as explained above.

 Form Class Module VBA Code